 Speakers Series – PILA invites at least 2 public interest speakers per semester.

-Public Interest Dinner Series: A select group of first year students meets throughout the year over dinners with members of the Public Interest Advisory Group and outstanding public interest practitioners.
+Public Interest Dinner Series: A select group of first year students meets throughout the year over dinners with members of the faculty and outstanding public interest practitioners.

 Brown Bag Lunch Series: The Emory Public Interest Committee sponsors a lunch series with guest speakers on a public interest topic.
 EPIC also hosts occasional other public interest events.